yashoza1203/Quantum-Tic-Tac-Toe/README.md

 ### 2. Types of moves

- Classical move - played on a quantum cell
+** Classical move - ** played on a quantum cell

- Quantum move - 2 cells should be selected
+** Quantum move - ** 2 cells should be selected

- a.First cell has to be a quantum cell which will act as a control cell
+ a.
+First cell has to be a quantum cell which will act as a control cell

  b.
 Second cell has to be a classical cell which will be the target cell